unraid/docs/docs/unraid-os/using-unraid-to/manage-storage/array-configuration.md

 </details>

 <details>
-<summary><strong>⚠️ Do not use SSDs in the Array - save them for pools or unassigned devices.</strong></summary>
+<summary><strong>Do not use SSDs in the Array - save them for pools or unassigned devices.</strong></summary>

 Unraid does not support TRIM or Discard operations for SSDs in the main array.
 Over time, this will cause SSD performance to degrade if they are used as array members.
 For best results, use SSDs in cache pools or as unassigned devices, where these features are supported and long-term performance is maintained.
 Most modern SSDs, including NVMe, work well in these roles.
 </details>

 <details>
-<summary><strong>⚡Using a cache will improve array write performance.</strong></summary>
+<summary><strong>Using a cache will improve array write performance.</strong></summary>

 Instead of writing directly to the main storage, data is first sent to a dedicated disk or a group of disks.
 This data is then moved to the main storage at scheduled times, usually once a day at 3:40 AM.
 The great thing is that data saved to the cache still appears through your user shares, so you don’t have to change how you access your files.
 </details>

 <details>
-<summary><strong>🔄 Creating a cache-pool helps keep your cached data safe.</strong></summary>
+<summary><strong>Creating a cache-pool helps keep your cached data safe.</strong></summary>

 Using only one cache device puts your cached data at risk until it is moved to the main array.
 To protect your data at all times, use multiple devices configured as a cache-pool.
 This setup provides redundancy for cached data, reducing the chance of data loss due to a cache device failure.
 </details>

 <details>
-<summary><strong>🚀 SSD cache devices are great for apps and virtual machines.</strong></summary>
+<summary><strong>SSD cache devices are great for apps and virtual machines.</strong></summary>

 Using SSDs helps applications and virtual machines (VMs) run faster because they can access data more quickly.
 SSDs work well in a cache pool, giving you an excellent mix of speed, efficiency, and data security.
 </details>

 <details>
-<summary><strong>🔒 Encryption is turned off by default.</strong></summary>
+<summary><strong>Encryption is turned off by default.</strong></summary>

-If you want to use encryption on your system, you can enable it for specific devices.
-Just click on the disk you want to encrypt and change the file system to one of the encrypted options available.
+If you want to use encryption on your system, you must reformat the disk with an encrypted file system type—this process erases all existing data on the drive.
+Before enabling encryption, move your data off the disk, change the file system to an encrypted option, format the disk, and then move your data back.
+For details, see [How to encrypt a drive in Unraid](../../system-administration/secure-your-server/securing-your-data.md#how-to-encrypt-a-drive-in-unraid).

 Keep in mind that using encryption can make it harder to recover data if something goes wrong, so only use it if you really need it.
 </details>

 :::info Disk Recognition and Port Flexibility